millerj870/millerj870.github.io/_posts/2021-07-07-jack-update.md

 Jack is still in recovery.
 It might be a little while yet before he is brought to his hospital room where Naomi and Tim are waiting.

+### 3:10pm

+Jack arrived in his hospital room saying, “Feels like my side has been hit by a truck.”
+The nurse said they will be working on his pain medications and later this evening they will “get him up, walk a bit and have him sit in a chair to eat.”

 <!--
 SYNTAX FOR IMAGES
 * use services to create JPG and to create thumbnail that is 720px wide